MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 To get started, you must complete the following prerequisites:

-- A Microsoft Fabric tenant account with an active subscription.
+- Have a Microsoft Fabric tenant account with an active subscription.
 Create an account for free.
 - Make sure you have a Microsoft Fabric enabled workspace.
-- Git integration is enabled for your workspace.
+- Make sure Git integration is enabled for your workspace.
 To learn more about enabling Git integration, go to [Get started with Git integration](/fabric/cicd/git-integration/git-get-started).

-## Create a Dataflow gen2 with CI/CD and Git support
+## Create a Dataflow Gen2 with CI/CD and Git support

 To create a Dataflow Gen2 with CI/CD and Git support, follow these steps: